At a glance; the implant

 - You may need to use a condom in addition to the implant because it proffers no protection against STIs.

 How it works

-The plastic rod-shaped implant contains a hormone which is continually released into your bloodstream and this hormone helps to stop the monthly release of the ova (egg) from the ovary.
+The plastic rod-shaped implant contains a hormone that is continually released into your bloodstream, which helps stop the monthly ova (egg) release from the ovary.

-It also causes thickening and increased production of mucus produced by the cervix, thereby preventing the sperm from passing through the cervix to get to the egg.
-The implant causes thinning of the lining of your womb in other to reduce the chance of implantation of a fertilized egg.
+It also causes thickening and increased mucus production by the cervix, thereby preventing the sperm from passing through the cervix to get to the egg.
+The implant causes thinning of the lining of your womb to reduce the chance of implantation of a fertilized egg.